kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

     ## Warning in DESeqDataSet(se, design = ~Study): some variables in design formula
     ## are characters, converting to factors

-    ##   Note: levels of factors in the design contain characters other than
-    ##   letters, numbers, '_' and '.'.
-It is recommended (but not required) to use
-    ##   only letters, numbers, and delimiters '_' or '.', as these are safe characters
-    ##   for column names in R. [This is a message, not a warning or an error]

 ``` r
 dim(dds)
 ```